TITLE Field and Maintenance Crew Leader

 7. Ensures that farm machinery, equipment, and tools are operational by performing routine and preventative maintenance and cleaning of farm machinery, equipment, and tools and making minor repairs within demonstrated capability.

 8. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-9. Contributes to the overall success of the Darr School of Agriculture by performing other essential duties and responsibilities as assigned.
+9. Contributes to the overall success of the Darr College of Agriculture by performing other essential duties and responsibilities as assigned.

-The Field and Maintenance Crew Leader is supervised by the Department Head, assigns day-to-day work to the Field and Maintenance Workers, and supervises temporary and student workers.
+The Field and Maintenance Crew Leader is supervised by the Dean, College of Agriculture, assigns day-to-day work to the Field and Maintenance Workers, and supervises temporary and student workers.